 The motor on this Kuvings whole slow juicer is a more than decent 240 watts.
 But although it has a large motor, it’s surprisingly quiet.

 I’m picky when it comes to my juicing recipes.
 I don’t like mixing flavors.
 So I also like the smart cap that the Kuvings is designed with.
 All you do in between juicing is remove it and rinse.

 Cleaning juicers is the bane of my existence.
 If you’re the same, you’ll be happy to know that the Kuvings has got your back there.

 They’ve given you a cleaning frame.
 All you do is pop it over the screen, turn left and then right and voila!

-Okay, so you might have guessed by now, I like almost everything about the Kuvings slow juicer.
+OK, so you might have guessed by now, I like almost everything about the Kuvings slow juicer.